seryxz/public-cv/README.md

 # public-cv
-Personal CV website showcasing my skills, projects, and professional background as a Computer Science student and web developer.
+Public CV website showcasing my skills, projects, and professional background as a Computer Science student and web developer.